villesci/quantmarineecolab.github.io/join/index.md

 # Other positions at UNH

-Additional staff and faculty positions at UNH are posted to an [online job platform.](https://jobs.usnh.edu/) I will highlight here the positions that are most relevant to my department and field.
+Additional staff and faculty positions at UNH are posted to an [online job platform.](https://jobs.usnh.edu/)